liamoconnor87/VisitGotham/testing.md

 >4.
 Repeat process for **visit our calendar** link in the Seasonal Events & Attractions section.
 >5.
 Repeat process for **911**, **611**, **818-GOTHAM 468-426** and **411** links in the Useful Phone Numbers section.
 >6.
 Repeat process for **275-157-9586** and **146-432-7929** links in the Currency section.
 >7.
-Repeat process for **gothamgo**, **411** and **read our tips for visitors** link in the Safey section.
+Repeat process for **gothamgo**, **411** and **read our tips for visitors** link in the Saftey section.
 >8.
 Repeat process for **ilovegotham** link in the Gotham State section.

 **Websites responsiveness**
 ---------------------------

 Website responsive layout was primarily tested on Google Chrome, Opera and Vivaldi using the Developer Tools.
 The website also worked well with Internet Explorer, Safari and Firefox.
 The website also works well with smart devices.

 ## Desktop View's